Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 Wave Mouth: Yet another form of uneven wear in horses.
 In some cases, the teeth may wear down to the gum, opening the possibility for a bone infection.

 Smooth Mouth: Occurs when the tooth’s denture doesn’t wear as quickly as its enamel.
-As a result, it creates a smooth surface on the molars, making it more difficult for your horse to break food up into smaller pieces.
+As a result, it creates a smooth surface on the molars, making it more difficult for your horse to break food into smaller pieces.
 This occurs primarily in younger horses.

-Making Horse Dental Care a Priority
+To Ensure Healthy Horse Teeth, Make Horse Dental Care a Priority